janelledowning/causal_inference/README.md

-causal_inference
+Causal Inference (PH 252D) at University of California, Berkeley
 ================

-University of California, Berkeley: Causal Inference (PH 252D)
+This is the portfolio of my work in this course.

-Course summary: This course presents a general framework for causal inference.
+*Course summary*: This course presents a general framework for causal inference.
 Directed acyclic graphs and non-parametric structural equation models (NPSEM) are used to define the causal model.
 Target causal parameters are defined using counterfactuals and marginal structural models.
 G-computation estimators, inverse probability weighted estimators, and targeted maximum likelihood estimators are introduced.
 Non-parametric and semi-parametric approaches to nuisance parameter estimation, with an emphasis on Super Learning, are presented.
 Students gain practical experience implementing these estimators and interpreting results through discussion assignments, R labs, and R assignments.

-Course learning objectives:
+**Course learning objectives**:

 1)    Translate a scientific question and background knowledge into a causal model and target causal parameter using the NPSEM/counterfactual frameworks.